 Best for Beginners (Mac): Highland

-Highland was developed as an app for Macs in 2012 by John August (director of Big Fish and Go) to help screenwriters focus on the actual process of writing.
+Highland was developed as an app for Macs in 2012 by John August (writer of Big Fish and Go) to help screenwriters focus on the actual process of writing.
 We chose it as the best for beginners for Mac users because it offers the basic features a screenwriter needs in a user-friendly interface.

 At its heart, Highland is an intuitive screenplay writing tool that lets users simply open up the software and start writing.
 When users type a character’s name in all caps, the next line is automatically entered as dialogue.
 Highland also recognizes scene headers like INT and EXT and transitions like CUT TO and automatically suggests character and location names.